scaredfinger/dietizme/libs/utils/README.md

 # Utility Libraries

-This directory contains utility libraries that provide common functionality used across the DietizMe application.
+This directory contains utility libraries that provide common functionality used across the Otiuming application.
 These utilities are designed to be reusable, well-tested, and focused on specific concerns.

 ## Directory Structure